vothane/tripleplay/README.md

 one another thus leading to information loss in the convolutions.
 Latter I will demostrate how to use tractable unsupervised learning ML algorithms, t-SNE in this case, to ascertain what the hidden layers maybe learning (discernible latent features in data).
 Then possibly using ensemble algos as well.

+# Motivation for using tSNE
+AI (hate that term) is neither good nor evil.
+But they do reflect on our society.
+Including social bias, unfairness and discrimination.
+Mostly unintentional, either by laziness or carelessness.
+Sometimes with malicious intent, for example Palantir, the most perverse use of this technology.

+I’m not going too much into the societal implications but will introduce some tools and strategies to weed out undesirable learning dynamics.